 The other girl, my traveling girlfriend, set foot in Thailand for the first time.
 With in all and for all five small days on the spot.
 I decided she needed to see Krabi and Koh Phi Phi.

 The cliffs of Krabi

-Cape, so, on the Railay Peninsula, at Krabiwhere we stayed for one night.
-If tourist is it, I love this place.
+Cape, so, on the Railay Peninsula, at Krabiwhere we spent a night.
+As touristy as it is, I love this place.
 It's beautiful, stunning!

 Now that I'm home, I sigh with ease and nostalgia as I browse through my photos.
 How I would like to be there, now ...

 After Cambodia, for the arrival in Thailand, that's what I promised her, to the other girl: a sea bath and a sunset in Krabi, on the beach of the Princess, the famous Phra Nang Beach…

 Phra Nang Beach is located between two other beaches, called Railey West and Railey East.
 The whole forms a small peninsula, only accessible by the sea, because of the immense karst cliffs that surround it.
 The rock walls plunge right into the water.
 It's dizzying, spectacular.
 And then the beaches are beautiful.

 In short, I wanted to see this beautiful corner.
 And to show it to the other girl.

 Want to see again, but not to stay too long.
 Railay is not authentic at all, a tiny tourist enclave, full of hotels and resorts stuck between the three beaches.

-In my opinion, it's nice a day or two for a trip beach and idleness, but little more, except to be keen climbing.
-With all these surrounding cliffs, this is the star activity here.
-Beginner or seasoned climbers have fun!
+In my opinion, it's nice for a day or two for a beach trip and lazing around, but not much more than that, except to be a climbing enthusiast.
+With all these surrounding cliffs, it's the flagship activity here.
+Beginner or experienced climbers have a lot of fun!